Firefighters battle fresh wildfire in Northern California

 BRIDGEPORT, Calif.
-(AP) — Firefighters in Northern California were battling a fresh wildfire that broke out Monday east of Sacramento.
+(AP) — Firefighters in Northern California were battling a fresh wildfire that broke out Monday east of Sacramento and forced a number of evacuations.

 The fire burning in Amador County quickly spread to 959 acres (388 hectares) as of just after 7 p.m.
 Monday, according to Cal Fire.
 The fire agency had said earlier on Twitter that the fire was 75 acres (30 hectares) in size and “burning at a dangerous rate of spread in dry grass.”